 - Not acknowledging that a client has an appointment, to anyone other than the client

-- Not discussing the contents of therapy with another person, without the permission of the client
+- Not discussing the contents of treatment with another person, without the permission of the client

 All therapists at ICHARS respect and maintain confidentiality in therapy.